-Property, plant and equipment consists primarily of land purchased as the construction site of the Company's headquarters, and machinery and equipment used in the design and development of products, and is stated at cost.
-Depreciation on building and machinery and equipment commences when the asset is ready for its intended use and is calculated on the straight-line method over the estimated useful lives of related assets which range as follows: building 25 years, building improvements 4 to 16 years, machinery 4 to 6 years, research and development equipment 2 to 6 years, office furniture and equipment 3 to 10 years, others 2 to 10 years.
+Property, plant and equipment consists primarily of land purchased as the construction site of the Company's headquarters, building and machinery and equipment used in the design and development of products, and is stated at cost.
+Depreciation on building and machinery and equipment commences when the asset is ready for its intended use.
+Except for the following paragraph, depreciation is primarily calculated on the straight-line method over the estimated useful lives of related assets which range as follows: building 25 years, building improvements 4 to 16 years, machinery 4 to 6 years, research and development equipment 2 to 6 years, office furniture and equipment 3 to 8 years, others 2 to 10 years.
 Leasehold improvements are amortized on a straight line basis over the shorter of the lease term or the estimated useful life of the asset.
 Software is amortized on a straight line basis over the estimated useful lives ranging from 2 to 10 years.